The 14 week time commitment was small in comparison to what it gave me, it gave me my freedom, my life and my family

 Addiction has no cure but does have a solution.
 We provide you that solution through 14- 16 weeks of treatment and the tools for you to build a solid foundation of recovery.

 Fresh Start treatment program follows the disease concept: We see addiction as an illness that is progressive and often fatal if untreated.
 The good news is that with treatment and a program of recovery, you can live a healthy, happy and productive life.
-Located in Calgary, Alberta our facility is a 40,000 square foot purpose built home where we employ an interdisciplinary approach to treating addiction.
+With Location in both Calgary (men only) and Lethbridge (men and women) we employ an interdisciplinary approach to treating addiction.
 Our program includes daily individual and group counselling sessions throughout the course of the program.
 This is reinforced with enhanced recreational and therapeutic activities conducted in an atmosphere conducive to physical, emotional, mental and spiritual growth.

 We see so many lives restored and families who have been brought together through this process.
 Our nationally recognized treatment program offers an individual approach to recovery.
 There is no one size fits all treatment.
 Our 14-16 week program includes individual counselling, group facilitated treatment/healing, Ron Jarrett Mission Fitness, balanced nutritional meals served by a red seal chef and an opportunity to build strong recovery capital.